Locations are a function in the Ring app that allows you to group your Ring devices by their physical location.

 Yes.
 When you select a Location in the Ring app, any changes you make to alert settings are specific to that Location.

 What if I accidentally subscribed to an additional Location and need to remove it?

 Locations can be deleted.
 When a Location is deleted, the plan is also canceled.
 Please call the Customer Support team to help you with this issue.

 Do I need to download my videos before moving a device from one Location to another?

-If your device is on a Basic Plan, your videos will remain.
-If your device is on a Protect Plus plan, and you are moving to a Location that is not covered, you need to download any videos you wish to keep.
+If your device is on Ring Protect Basic, your videos will remain.
+If your device is on a Protect Plus or Pro plan and you are moving to a Location that is not covered, you need to download any videos you want to keep.